3 years part time

 Each year of the 3 year program includes:

-- 1 week in fall (5 day intensive) in North Vancouver, BC
+- 1 week in November (5 day intensive) in North Vancouver, BC.

-- 1 week in spring (5 day intensive) in North Vancouver, BC
+- 1 week in February (5 day intensive) in North Vancouver, BC.

-- Local mentorship as well as a Supervising Mentor throughout the Program
+- Local mentorship with a Supervising Mentor throughout the Program

 On Completion of Program